 The Christmas Moon

-As I followed the curves of the road the moon seemed to follow me on my right, a watchful presence as I drove through the deepening twilight.
+As I followed the curves of the road the moon seemed to follow me on my left, a watchful presence as I drove through the deepening twilight.
 I had just driven my brother back to the nursing home where he was living while recovering from a traumatic brain injury, and then my mother who was living in personal care in the after effects of lung cancer and congestive heart failure.
 The two places were at least 50 miles apart and the journey took quite some time on both highways and back roads.
 I had cooked a Christmas dinner at my house, set everything aside to keep warm and gone to pick up each of them.
 We ate our dinner and I packed a few leftovers for each of them before getting them back in time for dinner medications.
 At each place I stopped for a while to help them in and to get resettled in their respective spaces and discuss their care with staff.
 Now I was on my way home to pack up the rest of the dinner, wash dishes and clean up my kitchen, there was very little traffic and the day had been beautiful, clear and sunny though cold and now, alone, I had some time to ponder.

-That silent pale yellow moon, now nearly white, still shone on my right, risen slightly higher above the horizon than before, and shone directly into the little space lighting the snow cover to a pale silver violet and the tree trunks to varying shades of pale gray against the charcoal-shadowed hill in the background.
+That silent pale yellow moon, now nearly white, still shone on my left, risen slightly higher above the horizon than before, and shone directly into the little space lighting the snow cover to a pale silver violet and the tree trunks to varying shades of pale gray against the charcoal-shadowed hill in the background.
 Everything seemed still, but I detected movement flitting among the trees, thought I saw the glint of moonlight on hair, on an arm, a dress.
 I opened my car window and shut off my radio and then my car’s engine.
 If those were people moving down there, they should be crunching in the snow, but I heard no sound in the crisp, clear air.

 But I felt such a strong presence.
 Quietly opening my door and standing up in the bits of snow and gravel at the edge of the grass along the road, I heard only far off sounds, a plane in the sky, a car traveling somewhere, a dog barking.
 The air was so clear I thought I’d hear sounds from miles away traveling quickly through the cold, windless darkness, leaving little virtual contrails as they moved through the infinity of a cold winter night, but nothing came up from the valley, neither from hooves nor feet.